Struggling to pay off your interest-only mortgage? Maybe Homewise can help.

 For customers who want even more control of their finances, Homewise offers the option to safeguard up to 50% of the property’s value as an inheritance.
 In the event that you pass away or move into permanent care, this share is returned to you or your estate.
 Furthermore, while living in the property you enjoy all the same rights as a homeowner who purchases at full market price.

-“Legally the customer is owner of the property for the duration of their lifetime, so they are entitled to treat the house as their own,” says Mark.
+“Legally the customer is the occupant of the property for the duration of their lifetime, so they are entitled to treat the house as their own,” says Mark.
 “That means you’re free to repaint, wallpaper or put in a new kitchen if you wish.
 It’s differences like that which we feel really add to the quality of people’s lives.”

 Are you over 60 and need help meeting the terms of your interest-only mortgage?
 Contact us today to find out more about how Homewise can help.